For general information about Calgary Learns and where our funding comes, see the dropdown menu under the About Us tab.

 Where programs are providing childcare on-site during parent programs, it is expected that age and stage appropriate programming with an oral language and early literacy development focus will be provided for the children in a child-safe and child-appropriate environment.

 All staff responsible for the administration and delivery of Family Literacy programs must have completed, prior to the start of the program, training in the foundational model on which the program is based.
-If more than one program is delivered, or the program is based on more than one model, training for all relevant models must be taken.
+If more than one program is delivered, or the program is based on more than one model, training for all relevant models must be taken: family literacy models.

 Funded organizations are also encouraged to have at least one staff member present during program delivery with a valid First Aid, Childcare First Aid or Emergency First Aid Certificate.

-Eligible programs must be based on one or more of the following foundational family literacy models.
-These models are recognized as best practices in the field.
+Eligible programs must be based on one or more of the following provincial-approved foundational family literacy models.
 Funded organizations are encouraged to create a program that will best attract and meet the needs of participants in their communities.

 BOOKS FOR BABIES